YIELD Function in Excel (Table of Contents)

 How to Use YIELD Function in Excel?

-YIELD function in Excel is very simple and easy to use.
-Let us understand the working of the YIELD function in Excel by some YIELD Formula in Excel example.
+The YIELD function in Excel is very simple and easy to use.
+Let us understand the working of the YIELD function in Excel by some YIELD Formula in Excel examples.

 Example #1 – Bond YIELD For QuarterlyPayment

-In this YIELD function in Excel example, I need to calculate bond yield, Here the bond is purchased on 16-May-2010, with a maturity date on 16-May-2020 (10 years from the date of settlement), and a rate of interest is 9%.
-The bond is bought at a price of 95, and the redemption value is 100; here, it pays the interest on a quarterly basis.
+I need to calculate bond yield in this YIELD function in the Excel example.
+Here the bond is purchased on 16-May-2010, with a maturity date of 16-May-2020 (10 years from the date of settlement), and a rate of interest is 9%.
+The bond is bought at a price of 95, and the redemption value is 100; here, it pays interest every quarter.

-- Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “YIELD” in the search for a function box, the YIELD function will appear in select a function box.
-Double click on the YIELD function.
+- Click the insert function button (fx) under the formula toolbar.
+A dialog box will appear, type the keyword “YIELD” in the search for a function box, and the YIELD function will appear in the select a function box.
+Double-click on the YIELD function.

-- A dialog box appears where arguments for the YIELD function needs to be filled or entered.
-(Note: Settlement & maturity date argument are entered in the cell using the Excel DATE function) i.e. =YIELD(C8,C9,C10,C11,C12,4,0).
+- A dialog box appears where arguments for the YIELD function need to be filled or entered.
+(Note: Settlement & maturity date arguments are entered in the cell using the Excel DATE function) i.e. =YIELD(C8,C9,C10,C11,C12,4,0).

 - The yield for the bond with the above terms will be 9.79%.
 It returns a value of 9.79%.

-In this YIELD function in Excel example, I need to calculate bond yield, Here the bond is purchased on 16th November 2018, with a maturity date of 16th November 2023 (5 years from the date of settlement), and a rate of interest is 9%.
+I need to calculate bond yield in this YIELD function in the Excel example.
+Here, the bond was purchased on 16th November 2018, with a maturity date of 16th November 2023 (5 years from the date of settlement), and a rate of interest is 9%.
 The bond is bought at a price of 95, and the redemption value is 101; here, it pays the interest on a half-yearly or semiannual basis.

-- Click the insert function button (fx) under the formula toolbar, a dialog box will appear, type the keyword “YIELD” in the search for a function box, the YIELD function will appear in select a function box.
-Double click on the YIELD function.
+- Click the insert function button (fx) under the formula toolbar.
+A dialog box will appear, type the keyword “YIELD” in the search for a function box, and the YIELD function will appear in the select a function box.
+Double-click on the YIELD function.

 - The yield for the bond with the above terms will be 10.47%.
 It returns a value of 10.47%.